Sanchochx/coffee_bros/context/arch_status.md

 ## Next Steps

-**Next User Story:** US-006 - Platform Creation
+**Next User Story:** US-007 - Platform Collision Detection
-- Create platform objects for the game world
-- Design Platform class with collision detection
-- Add multiple platforms at different positions
+- Implement collision between player and platforms
-- Enable player to stand on platforms
+- Enable player to land on and stand on platforms
+- Handle collision from different directions
+- Update ground detection to use platforms

-**Dependencies:** US-001 through US-005 are complete
+**Dependencies:** US-001 through US-006 are complete

 ---

 ## Notes

 - Project is in initial foundation phase
-- US-001 through US-005 completed successfully
+- US-001 through US-006 completed successfully
 - Player can move left and right with keyboard controls
 - Gravity system implemented - player now falls naturally
 - Jumping mechanics fully functional with variable jump height
 - Physics feel natural with smooth acceleration and terminal velocity
 - Movement is smooth and responsive with proper boundary checking
+- Platform system created with ground and floating platforms
+- Platforms are visually distinct with green color
-- Ground collision temporarily set at y=500 until platforms are implemented
+- Ground collision temporarily set at y=500 (will be replaced with platform collision in US-007)
-- Ready to implement platform system
+- Ready to implement platform collision detection
 - Pygame must be installed: `pip install pygame`